rchiarino/rchiarino/README.md

 - 🏠 I’m currently developing a side project [Home Automatization System][has].
 - 🤖 I’m currently developing a side project [Discord Bot][glitch].
 - 📚 I’m currently studying software engineer.
+- 🧑‍🤝‍🧑 I’m looking to collaborate with other developers.

 ### Connect with me: